Cloudflare is a very popular CDN. But you need to add three Cloudflare page rules for WordPress to make sure your dashboard and editor are not cached.

-Almost all bloggers who use WordPress know that a fast and secure website is critical.
+Bloggers who use WordPress know that a fast and secure website is critical.

-The best three ways to reduce loading times for a WordPress site are:
+How to reduce loading times for WordPress

 - Use a caching plugin